 Our driver was in a bad mood complaining that we were late.
 He did not take his lunch while we were in the park.
 We had not eaten and asked the driver to find a restaurant.
-He said there was no restaurant and we had to wait till we reached Ejina.
+He said there was no restaurant and we had to wait till we reached Ejina, Inner Mongolia.

 We watched a beautiful desert sunset.
-We were relieved when we reached our hotel at 8:30 pm.
+We were relieved when we reached our hotel in Ejina 额济纳旗 at 8:30 pm.
 The hotel is old-styled without facilities.
 But we had to pay almost ¥700 for a twin room at peak season.
 A rip-off!

 We were hungry and exhausted.
 After dinner, I was ready for bed and had an excellent sleep.

-We had a late start at 9 am and spent the morning in the Ejina Populus Euphratica Forest, one of only three existing populous eupraticas forests in the world which has been listed as a geopark.
+We had a late start at 9 am and spent the morning in the Ejina Populus Euphratica Forest, one of only three existing forests of this kind in the world.
+It has also been listed as a geopark.
 I paid the full entrance fee of ¥190 and a bus ticket cost ¥40.
 There were thousands of tourists eager to take photos of the autumn scenery.